 Organizer with Drawers and Slides at the Origami World Marathon OWM4, in 2023.

 Masu Stacking Lid at FoldFest Spring 2023, by OrigamiUSA.

 Locking Paper Bag at the Origami World Marathon OWM3, in 2022.

 Lady of Fashion (envelope variation), original version created by Kunihiko Kasahara, at ORIFOLD Creasing Together - 2022, by Origami Oritai (India).

-Wooden Box as a guest instructor at Origami Groep Eindhoven in 2022.
+Wooden Box as a special guest at an online meeting of Origami Groep Eindhoven in 2022.

 Bento Box at the Practical | Puzzle | Play Origami Convention (POC1), by Origami & Beyond in 2022.